This is a story…

 Okay, I ask good questions.

-All over Southeast Asia, living in Seoul, Hong Kong, China, and a few places in Europe for longer stints.
+All over Southeast Asia—I lived in Seoul, Hong Kong, China, and a few places in Europe for several years, each.

-I’m actually hoping to transition this website into a place that provides inspiration to get people to travel (especially if they are like me, a bit older, and struggling to find their way back out into the world again for some reason).
+I’m actually hoping to transition this website into a place that provides inspiration to get people to travel (especially if they are like me, a bit older, and struggling to find a place in a world that doesn’t fit everyone perfectly—and, sometimes, we just have to make our own path).

 And of course, this will still be a website devoted to books, self-improvement, and health.
 That doesn’t change.